Below you’ll find a complete list of Italian animals with pictures. We currently track 226 animals in Italy and add more daily!

 Commonly spotted mammals in Italy include several types of shrews, Alpine marmots — which look like chubby squirrels — European snow voles, wild boars, and steinbocks.

-Notably, Etruscan shrews — the smallest known mammal by mass — resides in Italy.
+Notably, Etruscan shrews — the smallest known mammal by mass — reside in Italy.
 The tiny and solitary animals weigh only .063 ounces, which is about half as heavy as a pencil.
 Another standout Italian mammal is the Alpine ibex.
 Found in northern Italian mountain ranges, males of the goat-antelope species are known for their gigantic, backward-hooking horns.

 Italian Birds